The ‘Leftovers’ Worksheet

 By saying “not right now”, you’ve just decided to get off the fence.
 This new sense of direction will naturally reignite your personal motivation, developing a stronger sense of direction and agency.
 If you aren’t motivated to do something right now, consider whether you would be better off refrigerating that goal!

-Need to talk about your inner storm?
+Need to talk about it?

 Check out our Online Therapy program, open to Alberta residents.